Polish cuisine: The Polish–Lithuanian Commonwealth

 Until the Partitions perpetrated by the neighboring empires, Poland was one of the largest countries in the world, and encompassed many regions with its own, distinctive culinary traditions.
-Two consecutive Polish kings, Władysław IV and John II Casimir (Jan II Kazimierz Waza) married the same French Duchess, Marie Louise Gonzaga (Ludwika Maria), daughter of Charles I, Duke of Mantua; she was persecuted by King Louis XIII of France for her affiance to his opponent Gaston, Duke of Orléans.
+Two consecutive Polish kings, Władysław IV and John II Casimir (Jan II Kazimierz Waza) married the same French Duchess, Marie Louise Gonzaga (Ludwika Maria), daughter of Charles I, Duke of Mantua; she was persecuted by King Louis XIII for her affiance to his opponent Gaston, Duke of Orléans.
 Marie Louise arrived in Warsaw in 1646, was widowed, and married again in 1649.
 Ludwika brought along with her a court full of Frenchmen including courtiers, secretaries, army officers, physicians, merchants, craftsmen, as well as many cooks.

-Records show that her visiting guests were entertained with forest game, fowl (waxwings, fieldfares, snow bunting, hazel grouse, partridges, black grouse, capercaillies), fish and mollusks (loach, various trout, grayling, fresh and smoked salmon, flounder, salted herring, lampreys in vinegar, oysters, snails), and Genoese pâté, not to mention fresh fruit and chestnuts.
+Records show that her visiting guests were entertained with game, fowl (waxwings, fieldfares, snow bunting, hazel grouse, partridges, black grouse, capercaillies), fish and mollusks (loach, various trout, grayling, fresh and smoked salmon, flounder, salted herring, lampreys in vinegar, oysters, snails), and Genoese pâté, not to mention fresh fruit and chestnuts.
 French and Italian wines were served, as well as mead and local beers.
-The dishes were made only according to French recipes.
+These dishes were made only according to French recipes.
 The royal court, with all its innovations, exerted a broad influence over the rest of aristocratic residences and noble palaces across Poland.
-French cuisine was in fashion and many families willingly employed French cooks and pâté makers.
+French cuisine was in fashion and many families willingly employed French cooks and patissiers.
 In the mid-18th century, French champagne appeared on Polish tables.

-Among the most influential cuisines under the Polish–Lithuanian Commonwealth were Lithuanian, Jewish, German, and Hungarian cuisine, as well as Armenian cuisine, which arrived in Poland before the 17th century along with many settlers, especially in the south-eastern part of the Commonwealth.
-Signature dishes of the Western Asia reached Polish tables thanks to the Armenian trade and cultural exchange with Poland's neighbor: the Ottoman Empire.
+Among the most influential regional cuisines under the Polish–Lithuanian Commonwealth were Lithuanian, Jewish, German, and Hungarian cuisine, as well as Armenian cuisine, which arrived in Poland before the 17th century along with many settlers, especially in the south-eastern part of the Commonwealth.
+Signature dishes of Western Asia reached Polish tables thanks to the Armenian trade and cultural exchange with Poland's neighbor: the Ottoman Empire.
 Rare delicacies were brought to royal court as gifts from sultans and royal envoys.
 The strongest influences were noted in the cities of Lwów, Kraków, Kamieniec Podolski, and Zamość due to many Armenians living there permanently.
 Also, because of the close contact with the Ottoman Empire, coffee (kawa) and boza became popular.